-We accept electronic signatures on documents that currently require a conventional signature.
-Before providing your documents to us, make sure you've read and understood our standards for using electronic signatures.
+The Disclose Register accepts electronic signatures on documents.
+Before submitting your documents, make sure you've read and understood our standard for using electronic signatures.

 Laws governing electronic signatures